 "I can't leave New York.
 They'd know.
 They'd find me."

 He smiled.
 She could never resist him and couldn't now.
 She quickly changed and packed a bag.
 They drove to the airport, where he picked up two tickets, and they were soon high over the eastern seaboard, heading south to Miami.
-She felt as if she were in a dream, coming into the hot Miami sun so soon after the cold, dark days in New York, those days without hope.
-He opened the door of the rental car for her and gave her a map.
+She felt as if she were in a dream as she came into the hot Miami sun so soon after the cold, dark days in New York, those days without hope.
+He opened the door of the rental car for her and gave her his cell phone's map to navigate their route.
 Content flooded her.
 Such a small gesture, yet meaning so much.
 She read off the streets as he drove.
 Looking up, she suddenly saw the hotel.

 That's the way you'd expect a story to cook in an oven: slowly, with lots of unnecessary steam and heat, all its juice drying up, making it dull, dull, dull.

 Microwave writing means putting just the right amount of energy into the ingredients, that is, the characters, the setting, the action, the conflict, ensuring that they change just enough for that scene and have the potential to keep changing.
 It's hard to do.
 It means thinking about every scene, because each scene has to mean something, to do something, to propel the narrative.
 No scene can be padding.
 That's not cooking it, that's stuffing it.